dao-nguyen0912/CA675_A2/README.md

 ******************TO BE CONSIDERED FOR LATER PRE-PROCESSING****************************************************

-# it is quite dangerous to change the original data values by forcing data type like this.
+-----it is quite dangerous to change the original data values by forcing data type like this.

 car_df_filtered_remove_na = car_df_filtered_remove_na.astype({"city_fuel_economy":'int64',
                                                                 "highway_fuel_economy":'int64',